To join thousands of concerned human beings across our planet to bear witness to the truth that we belong to Earth.

 Human beings create vigils, often staying up through the night, as a way of showing love and respect for something or someone.

 A vigil is a form of ritual, which is a solemn ceremony used to mark or celebrate important events in the life of a human being or people.
 Vigils activate deep forces and connectivity within us.

-Bearing witness has a deep spiritual, historical, and psychological significance that all relate to the intention behind One World Bearing Witness.
+“Bearing witness” has a deep spiritual, historical, and psychological significance that all relate to the intention behind One World Bearing Witness.
 Essentially, we bring our presence, care, and awareness to the deepest truth we can touch, in the face of all that divides and acts against Life.

 In Christianity and Islam, bearing witness refers to acknowledging and standing for the Light, Goodness, and Truth – no matter what the cost.